aws/sagemaker-python-sdk/README.rst

 We recommend that you use the latest supported version, because that's where we focus most of our development efforts.

-For more information, see `MXNet SageMaker Estimators and Models`_.
+For more information, see `Using MXNet with the SageMaker Python SDK`_.

-.. _MXNet SageMaker Estimators and Models: src/sagemaker/mxnet/README.rst
+.. _Using MXNet with the SageMaker Python SDK: https://sagemaker.readthedocs.io/en/stable/using_mxnet.html

 TensorFlow SageMaker Estimators